KaipoJames/Caesar-Cipher-JS/docs/USER_DOCS.md

    ```

 ### Brute Force Attack(decryption)
-  - For single shifts, you can use a 'brute-force' attack if you don't know the shift number
+  - For single shifts, you can use a 'brute-force' attack if you don't know the shift number.
+  - Knowing this, you can tell why it is much more secure to encrypt a message using multiple shifts.
     ```js
       console.log(decrypt("RD XJHZWJ RJXXFLJ", 'BRUTE FORCE'));
       // This will output all possible combinations from shift 0-25.